 The preparation of the consolidated financial statements in conformity with U.S. GAAP requires management to make certain estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ materially from those estimates.
-Estimates are made in the areas of accounts receivable, contributions receivable, inventories, investments and retirement benefits.
+Estimates are made in the areas of accounts receivable, contributions receivable, inventories, property, plant & equipment and intangible assets, investments and retirement benefits.